-Hit Command + A or go to Edit > Select All.
+- Hit Command+A or go to Edit then Select All.

-Hit Command + Delete on your keyboard or click on the trash can icon at the top-right.
+- Hit Command + Delete on your keyboard to delete all the selected photos.

 Unfortunately, PC users can’t do this.
 Even though you can access your iCloud photos via your web browser, there’s no way of selecting multiple photos at once.
 You have to manually select each one that you want to delete, which is quite inconvenient.

 There is some third-party software that you can use, though.
 Of course, you should be very careful while looking for the right one.
 Failing to do this can result in the loss of data and serious privacy breaches.

 If you don’t know how to find a good third-party solution, look online to read about the experiences that other users have had with it.
 If this sounds like too much trouble, you might want to stick with using your iPhone when deleting photos.

 The Wrap Up on Deleting Photos from iCloud

 Freeing up your iCloud storage can be a pretty simple and quick task if you follow any of the two methods described in this article.
 It can be done in no more than a few minutes, thus allowing you to keep using the 5GB of storage that Apple gave you.

 If you need more space, you can always sign up for other cloud providers, such as Dropbox or Google Drive.
 This way, you can have a lot more storage and you won’t have to depend solely on iCloud to ensure that your important photos and media files are backed up.